fuz_css

 <button>styled button</button> <button class="unstyled">unstyled button</button>

-Document flow
+Document flow by default

 #